 After lunch in Carmel, we’ll cross the wide San Joaquin (aka Central) Valley and climb into the Sierra Nevada mountains.
 Your Expedition Leader will provide fascinating stories about the region’s history, geology and wildlife.

-After an early leisurely departure from Yosemite, lunch will be in the Gold Rush community of Columbia, where you can stroll and take old-timey selfies along the wooden sidewalks of this historic mining town and even take a stagecoach ride.
+After a departure from Yosemite, lunch will be in the Gold Rush community of Columbia, where you can stroll and take old-timey selfies along the wooden sidewalks of this historic mining town and even take a stagecoach ride.
 (Go back in time, but don’t miss the bus!)

 Your Expedition Leader will be raring to go the next day (where does all that energy come from?).
 But first, you’ll all enjoy a breakfast buffet in Lake Tahoe.
 Then it’s on to more great food and fine wine (with the emphasis on “fine”) as we travel through the scenic country of Napa and Sonoma valleys.